Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/write-custom-interactions.md

 }
 ```

-**2.** Add your Interaction to the Input System.
-Call the following method in your initialization code:
+Register your interaction with the Input System in your initialization code:

 ```CSharp
 InputSystem.RegisterInteraction<MyExampleInteraction>();
 ```

-Your new Interaction is now available in the [Input Action Asset Editor window](action-assets.md).
+Your new Interaction is now available in the [Input Action Asset Editor window](xref:input-system-action-assets).

-Alternatively, you can add it this way:
+You can also add it in code using this call:

 ```CSharp
 var Action = new InputAction(Interactions: "MyExample(duration=0.5)");